JuliaLang/julia/doc/stdlib/base.rst

 .. function:: promote_type(type1, type2)

    Determine a type big enough to hold values of each argument type without loss, whenever possible.
-In some cases, where no type exists which to which both types can be promoted losslessly, some loss is tolerated; for example, ``promote_type(Int64,Float64)`` returns ``Float64`` even though strictly, not all ``Int64`` values can be represented exactly as ``Float64`` values.
+In some cases, where no type exists to which both types can be promoted losslessly, some loss is tolerated; for example, ``promote_type(Int64,Float64)`` returns ``Float64`` even though strictly, not all ``Int64`` values can be represented exactly as ``Float64`` values.

 .. function:: promote_rule(type1, type2)